Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation

-\subsection{Single-aspect Customization}
+\subsection{Single-Aspect Customization}

-\paragraph{Diversification.} Table~\ref{tab:results_diversification} summarizes the results on aspect diversification tasks (i.e. for topical categories and sentiment).
-We report the performance for content personalization (nDCG), single-aspect diversification (D\textsubscript{ctg} for topical category, D\textsubscript{snt} for sentiment), single-aspect harmonic mean between content personalization and aspect diversification (T\textsubscript{ctg} for topical category, T\textsubscript{snt} for sentiment, respectively), and the multi-aspect harmonic mean between nDCG, D\textsubscript{ctg}, and D\textsubscript{snt} (T\textsubscript{all}).\footnote{For brevity, we report metrics only for $k=10$; results for $k=5$ exhibit the same trends.} All baseline models (baseline NNRs and \manner{}'s \texttt{CR-Module}, without aspect diversification) obtain similar diversification scores (D\textsubscript{ctg} and D\textsubscript{snt}).
-The sentiment-aware SentiRec-PLM, with an explicit auxiliary sentiment diversification objective, yields the highest sentiment diversity (D\textsubscript{snt}) on Adressa; this comes at the expense of content personalization quality (lowest nDCG).
-On MIND, SentiDebias-PLM -- another sentiment-specific model -- achieves the highest sentiment diversity, but also exhibits the lowest content personalization performance.
-Overall, the results in Table \ref{tab:results_diversification} point to a trade-off between content personalization and aspectual diversity: models with higher D\textsubscript{A\textsubscript{p}}@$k$ tend to have a lower nDCG@$k$.
+\textbf{Diversification.} Table~\ref{tab:results_diversification} summarizes the results on aspect diversification tasks.
+Most baselines (including \manner{}'s \texttt{CR-Module} without aspect diversification) obtain similar diversification scores (D\textsubscript{ctg} and D\textsubscript{snt}).
+The sentiment-aware SentiRec-PLM, with an explicit auxiliary sentiment diversification objective, yields the highest sentiment diversity on Adressa; this comes at the expense of content personalization quality (lowest nDCG).
+On MIND, the sentiment-specific SentiDebias-PLM achieves the highest sentiment diversity, but also exhibits lower content personalization performance.
+Overall, these results point to a trade-off between content personalization and aspectual diversity: models with higher D\textsubscript{A\textsubscript{p}} tend to have a lower nDCG.